elsbrock/edgerouter-backup/index.md

 ### Credits

-These scripts are originally based on [tbyehl/edgerouter-backup](https://github.com/tbyehl/edgerouter-backup); this version gets rid of the `git` dependency.
-Thanks!
+These scripts are originally based on [tbyehl/edgerouter-backup](https://github.com/tbyehl/edgerouter-backup); this version gets rid of the `git` dependency and works with Github only.
+It uses [go-ghwrite](https://github.com/elsbrock/go-ghwrite) under the hood.